jneidel/jneidel.com/content/now/index.md

 ## Business

-**I work as a Software Engineer.**
+**I am employed as a Software Engineer.**

-Three days a week I work on a Symfony-based (PHP) project, together with my wife.
+Three days a week I work on a Symfony-based (PHP) project, on the same team as my wife.
 I work on maintenance tasks: bug fixing, code/performance improvements, documentation.
-The API docs are my current focus, after I completely overhauled the technical documentation.
+Improving our API documentation is my current focus.
+In the big previous project, I completely overhauled the technical documentation.

 <!-- Pic: screenshot api docs in nelmio config -->